Grades

 Evaluation Criteria: is the topic IT+Business (even better: finance and IT)?
 Is it current?
 Was it able to generate an interesting discussion in class?

 The Tournament is worth 20%.
-The key metric for assessing your performance in the Tournament is how well you hedge your risks and it is measured by your weighted cumulative tracking error (we will explain in class what that metric is).
-Having a system that performs without errors and that looks professional can also help you marginally to get a better grade.
+The key metric for assessing your performance in the Tournament is how well you hedge your risks, and it is measured by your weighted cumulative tracking error (we will explain in class what that is).
 Specific rules for the HT will be provided to you by mid-semester.